 Authors submitting manuscripts are protected by common law against the unauthorized use of their unpublished work.
 Specifically, an unpublished manuscript is considered to be a confidential or privileged paper.
 All reviewers will be asked to destroy or return the manuscript after their review is completed; in addition, reviewers will be asked not to circulate, quote, cite, or refer to the unpublished work in any way unless specific permission is granted by the author.

 High-resolution figures should be uploaded as separate electronic files, with callouts for each in the text.
 Figure legends should include full explanations of the figures and be typewritten double-spaced with numbers corresponding to those on the figure files themselves.
 All figures must be specifically referred to in the text and numbered in order of appearance in the text.
 Acceptable file formats for figures include TIFF, EPS, and JPEG, and PDF Microsoft Application Files are acceptable for vector art (line art).
 Permission for use of the copyrighted material is the responsibility of the author.
 All artwork must be camera ready.

 Tables should be numbered consecutively corresponding to in-text citation.
 Each table should be prepared on a separate page at the end of the text document and preferably should be no larger than a single page.
 Include a brief descriptive title of the table and a footnote with explanation of any abbreviations.
-All tables must be specifically referred to in the text and numbered in order of appearance in the text.
+All tables must be specifically referred to in the text for placement and numbered in order of appearance in the text.
 Elements in tables should be separated by tabs, not cells or lines.